WJCT (TV)

-WJCT (channel 7), branded on air as Jax PBS, is a PBS member television station in Jacksonville, Florida, United States.
-It is owned by WJCT, Inc., alongside NPR member WJCT-FM (89.9).
+WJCT (channel 7), branded Jax PBS, is a PBS member television station in Jacksonville, Florida, United States.
+It is owned by WJCT, Inc., alongside NPR member WJCT-FM 89.9.
 The two outlets share studios on Festival Park Avenue in Downtown Jacksonville's Stadium District; the TV station's transmitter is located on Hogan Road in the city's Killarney Shores section.

 History

 Before the airwaves

 In 1952, Dr. Heywood Dowling, a local podiatrist, learned that the Federal Communications Commission (FCC) had reserved 242 local television channels for non-commercial educational use, including the allocation for channel 7 for Jacksonville.
 Dowling then undertook a six-year campaign to license and fund an educational television station for the First Coast region.
 His efforts were successful, and WJCT signed on the air on September 10, 1958.

 Today in the Legislature

 In 1973, Florida Public Broadcasting, a joint venture between WJCT and Tallahassee PBS station WFSU-TV, under the aegis of the Florida Public Broadcasting Service, began a program covering the Florida Legislature, which was syndicated to Florida's eight PBS member stations, from a mobile facility located on the grounds of the State Capitol.
 The program, Today in the Legislature, was the first of its kind in the United States, preceding legislative programs in other states, and U.S. Congressional coverage by C-SPAN.